sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 ```

 Support for custom icon has been changed.
 Previously the `*sbbIcon` directive could be used,
 which is no longer supported.
-The search component now provides an `indicatorIcon` input, for which
+The search component now provides an `svgIcon` input, for which
 [any supported](angular/icon-overview) (or self registered) icon can be used.

 [Documentation](angular/components/search)